hunghuynh118/udacity-data-scientist/Project 1/README.md

 ## File Descriptions <a name="files"></a>

-There is only one notebook available here to showcase my work related to the above questions.
+- The notebook file showcases my work related to the above questions.
 The notebook contains code, comments, and markdown cells to guild reader through the process.
+- The `.csv` file is the dataset I used in this project.

 ## Results<a name="results"></a>